hanscappelle/zero-motorcycles-integration/README.md

 I have since sold this motorcycle (went to France!) and now mostly ride a 2021 Energice SS9+ with 21.5 kWh battery and 24 kW charge speed.

+## Resources

+A good code example for sensors and device_trackers is the Porsche Connect integration with sources available at https://github.com/CJNE/ha-porscheconnect